-So there you have it – four amazing and inspiring titles to download, read and share – all completely for free.
-You can download all of them here… hope they help your creativity soar!
+So there you have it – six amazing and inspiring titles to download, read and share – all completely for free.
+You can download all of them here… hope they help let your creativity soar!

 More Free Adobe Books (2,000+ Pages)

 And to continue learning, don’t miss the dozens more free books for many Adobe products, covering recent versions of all major applications – learn how to best use Creative Cloud (CC), Creative Suite (CS6 and older), Photoshop, Illustrator, InDesign, XD, Acrobat, Dreamweaver, Animate, Premiere Pro, After Effects, Audition, Lightroom, Elements, and more… Get them here!